-I am an assistant professor in the School of Interactive Arts and Technology of Simon Fraser University's Faculty of Communication, Arts and Technology since January 2008.
+I am an associate professor in the School of Interactive Arts and Technology of Simon Fraser University's Faculty of Communication, Arts and Technology since January 2008.
 There, I am conducting both a scientific and artistic research agenda.
 My research focuses on building deeper theories for endowing machines with autonomous behaviours, with a focus on creative and artistic applications.
 Since my arrival at SIAT, I have been conducting research along three directions which I believe to be in synergy.

 1. Artificial Intelligence and Cognitive Sciences

 My main contributions in the broad field of artificial intelligence (AI) and cognitive sciences, have been in the area of artificial agents and multi-agent systems, cognitive modeling, agent communication and automated negotiation.
 In particular, recent work includes: (1) interest-based negotiation, a novel approach that advocates that parties can increase the likelihood and quality of an agreement by exchanging information about their underlying goals and alternative ways to achieve them and (2) coherentist approach to agent and society design.

 2. Computational Creativity, Computer Music and Computer Entertainment